 After the freshman year, students who have joined fraternities or sororities live and board in those houses.
 Non-sorority women are normally accommodated in The Brick.
-Men who do not live in fraternity houses are lodged in University dormitories or private homes.
+Men who do not live in fraternity houses are lodged in University dormitores or private homes.

-Veterans and their families find living quarters in Saxon Heights, a group of temporary dwellings erected by the F.P.H.A. near the Campus, on a site prepared by the State.
+Families find living quarters in Saxon Heights, a group of temporary dwellings erected by the F.P.H.A. near the Campus, on a site prepared by the State.